rust-gamedev/rust-gamedev.github.io/content/news/022/index.md

 publishing.
-This means creating a smaller game in the engine in order to figure out the publishing process for Steam, Itch, Nintendo Switch, etc. and guarantee it's viable.
+This means creating a smaller game in the engine in order to figure out the publishing process for Steam, Itch, Nintendo Switch, and guarantee its viability.

 This resulted in the birth of [Harvest Hero Origins], a small wave defense arcade game with local co-op!
 Join the [Gemdrop Games Discord]